 We self-insure for a portion of our claims exposure resulting from workers' compensation, auto liability, general liability, cargo and property damage claims, as well as employees' health insurance.
 We are responsible for our proportionate share of the legal expenses relating to such claims as well.
 We reserve currently for anticipated losses and expenses.
 We periodically evaluate and adjust our insurance and claims reserves to reflect our experience.
-We are responsible for the first \$1.0 million on each auto liability claim.
-We are also responsible for the first \$750,000 on each workers' compensation claim.
-We have \$9.2 million in standby letters of credit to guarantee settlement of claims under agreements with our insurance carriers and regulatory authorities.
+We have \$10.4 million in standby letters of credit to guarantee settlement of claims under agreements with our insurance carriers and regulatory authorities.
 We maintain insurance coverage for per-incident and total losses in excess of the amounts for which we self-insure up to specified policy limits with licensed insurance carriers.
-Insurance and claims expense could increase, or we could raise our self-insured retention when our policies are renewed.
+Insurance carriers have raised premiums for many businesses, including trucking companies.
+As a result, our insurance and claims expense could increase, or we could raise our self-insured retention when our policies are renewed.
 We believe that our policy of self-insuring up to set limits, together with our safety and loss prevention programs, are effective means of managing insurance costs.